bchiang7/v4/src/content/jobs/Apple/index.md

 - Developed and shipped highly interactive web applications for Apple Music using Ember.js
 - Built and shipped the Apple Music Extension within Facebook Messenger leveraging third-party and internal APIs
+- Architected and implemented the front-end of Apple Music's embeddable web player widget, which lets users log in and listen to full songs in the browser
-- Contributed extensively to a JavaScript framework leveraging Apple's MusicKit API to help increase developer adoption and efficiency
+- Contributed extensively to MusicKit.js, a JavaScript framework that allows developers to add an Apple Music player to their web apps